Chart Color Schemes

 Bathurst - East features high concentrations of family households, with a higher-than-average median household size

 Family households account for 77.9% of all households, including 34.2% couples with children, 28.0% couples without children, and 14.9% single parent families.
-Non-family households make up the remaining 22.1%, with lone person households at 19.7% and group households comprising 2.3%.
-The median household size is 2.7 people, larger than the Rest of NSW average of 2.5.
+Non-family households constitute the remaining 22.1%, with lone person households at 19.7% and group households comprising 2.3%.
+The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households